bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Deployment.md

 ### Installing CIS Manually in OCP Cluster

-1. Use the SSH link of the ocp-provisioner node and go to working Directory
+1. Go to ocp-provisioner WebShell tab in chrome  and go to working Directory
    ```bash
    cd /home/cloud-user/CIS-Workshop
    ```